-Pope in Ireland listens to the wounds of the abused
+Pope hears the wounds of Ireland’s abused, and vows to speak

-DUBLIN (AP) — Pope Francis is visiting a famous shrine and saying Mass on his second day in Ireland after meeting with victims of clerical sex abuse and other abuses committed by Catholic officials and institutions.
+KNOCK, Ireland (AP) — Pope Francis visited a famous shrine Sunday in Ireland and was to celebrate a Mass dedicated to families after an emotional meeting with Irish victims of clerical sex abuse and those wrenched away from their mothers in forced adoptions demanded by Catholic authorities.

-Francis spent 90 minutes Saturday speaking with eight abuse victims, including two who were forcibly given up for adoption as newborns because their mothers weren’t married.
-They are some of the thousands of Irish adoptees whose unwed mothers were forced to live in workhouses.
+Francis arrived Sunday in Knock, the Marian shrine in northwestern Ireland, where he prayed and blessed thousands of jubilant Irish faithful, who gathered in raincoats under clouds.

-One victim, Clodagh Malone, said Francis was “shocked” at what they told him but “he listened to each and every one of us with respect and compassion.”
+On Saturday, the first day of his visit, Francis spent 90 minutes meeting with victims of clerical and institutional abuse, including two people who were forcibly given up for adoption as newborns because their mothers weren’t married.
+They are some of the thousands of Irish children taken from their mothers who were then forced to go live and work in laundries and other workhouses for “fallen women.”

-The survivors asked Francis to speak out at Sunday’s Mass in Dublin to let all mothers know it wasn’t a sin — as the church told them — to try to find their children now.
+One of them, Clodagh Malone, said Francis was “shocked” at what they told him and “he listened to each and every one of us with respect and compassion.”

 Most Read Nation & World Stories